lanbau/sample-java-project/README.md

 ```3
 test2231231232ss3ee
-VMware has ended active development of this project, this repository will no longer be updated
+VMware has ended active dssevelopment of this project, this repository will no longer be updated
 ```

 # sample-app-java